-CRJU 2100 - Criminal Justice Externship (3 credit hours, 6750 minutes) (Prerequisite: Program admission)
+CRJU 2100 - Criminal Justice Externship (3 credit hours, 6750 minutes)

 Provides experiences necessary for further professional development and exposure to related agencies in the criminal justice field.
 The student will pursue an externship in a related agency supervised by the instructor.
 Topics include: criminal justice theory application.